Tanning Ledges: Everything You Need to Know

 This shelf acts as an entry point to your pool and can span its full or partial width.
 It should be just deep enough for you to be in the water without having to swim or float.

-At River Pools, we manufacture, sell, and install fiberglass pools, but in this article, we’ll break down tanning ledges across all three pool types to give you a better idea of what your options are and what to expect.
-By the end of this article, you should have a good sense as to whether a tanning ledge is the right feature for you and your family.
+At River Pools, we specialize in fiberglass pool manufacturing, but in this article, we’ll break down tanning ledges across all three pool types to give you a better idea of your options.
+By the end of this article, you should have a good sense of whether a pool with a tanning ledge is the right feature for you and your family.

 Swimming pool tanning ledge activities